 Simon CARR, a handsome, but shy, public relations businessman working for The Tapemeasure salon.
 Simon is reluctant to choose between the affections of Maggie Cameron and Vera Collins; years later, he returns to them, but settles for Don Finlayson instead.
 Portrayed by John Orcsik.

 Max CARROLL, an escaped prisoner and the brother of Shani.
-Max kills Dudley Butterfield and two wine bar customers with a machine gun, then holds several of the Number 96 residents in a bloody siege.
+Max kills Dudley Butterfield and two wine bar customers with a machine gun, then holds several of the Number 96 residents as hostages in a bloody siege.
 He is shot dead by Derek Costa.

 Shani CARROLL, a shady character who cons her way into Dudley Butterfield's life so she can run a call-girl racket out of Duddles'.
 She is found out by Lee Chandler and Opal Wilkinson and retaliates by attempting to have Opal killed.
 After Dudley's death, an attempt is made on Shani's life when her boss gives her an overdose of drugs.
 She is revived in hospital, but disappears from Number 96 without saying goodbye.
 Portrayed by Margie Brown (now Margi Brown Ash).